 - Higher utility bills.
 Inefficient components or clogs force your air conditioner to work longer.
 Watch your monthly bills for sudden increases.

 If your repair bill is more than $1,500, it may be a wiser option to arrange for air conditioning installation instead.
 A new air conditioner is more energy efficient, which can save you money on cooling bills in the long run.

 Your Farnell Mechanical, Inc. technician will help you determine the right choice.
-Since 2000, we’ve been renowned for our honest, high-quality air conditioning repair in Opelika and dedication to outstanding customer service.
+Since 2000, we’ve been renowned for our honest, high-quality air conditioning repair in Auburn and Opelika and dedication to outstanding customer service.
 Schedule your appointment by calling us at 334-524-2458 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.